-\paragraph{Most LLMs do not reflect \emph{why} humans find problems interesting.} To assess what factors of problems models and people find interesting, we next compared the distribution of reasons that humans and LLMs selected for problem interestingness.
-Since problems in our IMO survey mostly received 1-2 responses per problem, we don't focus on problem-level analysis for this.
-Instead, we focus on pre-survey questions which participants answered assigning importance to different interestingness reasons (e.g., ``Please indicate how important this factor generally is for a problem to be interesting to you: The problem statement is simple and elegant.'').
-The answers were collected on a four point scale of "not important" to "very important" with an option to mark if the criterion did not make sense to the participant.
+\textbf{RQ3: Do humans and LLMs align on \emph{why} they find problems interesting?} To assess what factors of problems models and people find interesting, we next compared the distribution of reasons that humans and LLMs selected for problem interestingness.
+We focus on pre-survey questions which participants answered assigning importance to different interestingness reasons (e.g., ``Please indicate how important this factor generally is for a problem to be interesting to you: The problem statement is simple and elegant.'').
+The answers were collected on a four point scale of ``not important'' to ``very important'' with an option to mark if the criterion did not make sense to the participant.
 We replicate this experiment with all LLMs we examine, sampling 50 responses (to match the 48 participants from our IMO study).
-For each interestingness criterion, human participants' answers collectively spanned the allowed range of importance options.
+For each interestingness criterion, human participants' answers spanned the allowed range of importance options from not important to very important.
 However, despite sampling each LLM 50 times at temperature 1.0, most LLMs only selected one to two importance scores for each reason.
 We include comparisons between the human and model distributions for all models we examine in Appendix~\ref{app:add_results_imo}.
-Only Mistral 7B Instruct (Figure~\ref{fig:mistral_7b_interestingness_importance}) and Mistral 24B Instruct (Figure~\ref{fig:mistral_24b_interestingness_importance}) reflect the human distributions of interestingness rationales well.
+Only Mistral 7B Instruct (Appendix Figure~\ref{fig:mistral_7b_interestingness_importance}) and Mistral 24B Instruct (Appendix Figure~\ref{fig:mistral_24b_interestingness_importance}) reflect the human distributions of interestingness rationales well.
 Future work can better understand the drivers for such differences across model families.